 Please refer to the Parking & Transportation webpage for more information on accessible parking on campus and how to obtain a temporary handicap parking permit.
-Refer to the campus map for handicap parking areas on campus.

 Refer to the accessible entrances map for automatic door opener and elevator access locations across campus.